 Many factors confuse getting SD cards not surprising, which we will discuss so that you understand.
 Online communities do not help the matter because of their non-relatable posts.
 Due to this, users become disengage, and they get any SD card unaware of the disadvantages of doing so.

-In other to combat it, this article will dive into the different SD card class speeds discussing their properties, advantages and disadvantages.
+To combat it, this article will dive into the different SD card class speeds discussing their properties, advantages, and disadvantages.
 After reading through it, we expect you to be familiar with it.
 In other to do that, discussed below are some things you should know about your SD card.